 Toasting the Pine Nuts

 This recipe will make about 1 cup of pesto.
-It is a good amount to mix into a large pasta salad.
+It is a good amount to mix into a large pasta salad or add to your favorite pasta recipe.
 If you use it as a garnish or dipping sauce, you can store the leftovers in the refrigerator in a covered jar for up to 5 days.
-Pour a thin layer of olive oil to coat the pesto and keep it green.
+Pour a little olive oil over the top of the pesto to keep it green.
+Lemon basil pesto also freezes well.
+Portion into ice cube trays and freeze.
+Then, pop the frozen pesto cubes out of the ice tray and place in a plastic bag.

 Equipment